Daylily-Informatics/github_markdown_text_colorizer/README.md

 ## Limtations
 * [dyly.bio:8080 is not for operational use](dyly.bio:8080)
 * The fonts available have optimal font sizes, and when not set to these sizes, can look blurry.
+* These can not be used in header tagged lines.

 # Development Notes